Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization: Introduction

 One well-known method to solve \eqref{eq:composite} is the proximal gradient descent (PGD) method.
-Let the proximal mapping of a convex function $P(x)$ be defined as
+Let the proximal mapping of a convex function $P(x)$ be defined as:

-At each iteration, PGD calculates a proximal point
+At each iteration, PGD calculates a proximal point:

 where $\gamma_k$ is the step size at the $k$-th iteration.
-Methods such as gradient descent, which computes $x_k=x_{k-1}-\gamma_k \grad F(x_{k-1})$, or projection gradient descent, which computes $x_k=\Pi_X(x_{k-1}-\gamma_k \grad F(x_{k-1}))$, are considered to be in the class of PGD algorithms.
-In particular, PGD becomes gradient descent when $P(x)=0$ and becomes projection gradient descent when $P(x)$ is the indicator function.
-If $F(x)$ and $P(x)$ are general convex functions and $F(x)$ is $L$-Lipschitz smooth then PGD has the convergence rate $O\bracket{\frac{1}{k}}$ (see \cite{Nesterov2004}).
+Methods such as gradient descent, which computes $x_k=x_{k-1}-\gamma_k \grad F(x_{k-1})$, or projection gradient descent, which computes $x_k=\Pi_X(x_{k-1}-\gamma_k \grad F(x_{k-1}))$, are in the class of PGD algorithms.
+Indeed, PGD becomes gradient descent when $P(x)=0$ and becomes projection gradient descent when $P(x)$ is the indicator function.
+If $F(x)$ and $P(x)$ are general convex functions and $F(x)$ is $L$-Lipschitz smooth, then PGD has the convergence rate $O\bracket{{1}/{k}}$.
 However, this convergence rate is not optimal.
-Nesterov, for the first time in \cite{Nesterov1983}, proposed an acceleration method for solving \eqref{eq:composite} with $P(x)$ being an indicator function and achieved the optimal convergence rate $ O\bracket{\frac{1}{k^2}}$.
-Later in a series of work \cite{Nesterov1998,Nesterov,Nesterov2013}, he introduced two other acceleration techniques, which make one or two proximal calls together with interpolation at each iteration to accelerate the convergence.
-Nesterov's ideas have been further studied and applied for solving many practical optimization problems such as rank reduction in multivariate linear regression and sparse covariance selection (see e.g., \cite{Beck2009,Becker2011,Aspremont2008} and reference therein).
+Nesterov, for the first time in \cite{Nesterov1983}, proposed an acceleration method for solving \eqref{eq:composite} with $P(x)$ being an indicator function and achieved the optimal convergence rate $ O\bracket{{1}/{k^2}}$.
+Later in \cite{Nesterov1998,Nesterov,Nesterov2013}, he introduced two other acceleration techniques, which make one or two proximal calls together with interpolation at each iteration to accelerate the convergence.
+Nesterov's ideas have been further studied and applied for solving many practical optimization problems such as rank reduction in multivariate linear regression and sparse covariance selection (see \cite{Becker2011,Aspremont2008} and reference therein).
 Auslender and Teboulle \cite{Auslender2006} used the acceleration technique in the context of Bregman divergence $D(x,y)$, which generalizes the squared Euclidean distance $\frac12\norm{x-y}^2$.
 Tseng \cite{Tseng} unified the analysis of all these acceleration techniques, proposed new variants and gave simple analysis for the proof of the optimal convergence rate.

-When the number of component functions $n$ is very large, applying PGD can be unappealing since computing the full gradient $\grad F(x_{k-1})=\frac{1}{n}\sum_{i=1}^n \grad f_i(x_{k-1})$ in each iteration is very expensive.
-An effective alternative is the randomized version of PGD which is usually called the stochastic proximal gradient descend (SPGD) method,
+When $n$ is very large, applying PGD can be unappealing since computing the full gradient $\grad F(x_{k-1})=\frac{1}{n}\sum_{i=1}^n \grad f_i(x_{k-1})$ in each iteration is very expensive.
+An effective alternative is the randomized version of PGD which is usually called stochastic proximal gradient descend (SPGD) method: